-You probably know that there is a commonly held belief that there are ‘bits’ in our bodies we don’t need like our tonsils and adenoids, spleen, appendix, gallbladder, womb and ovaries after menopause.
-Nothing could be further from the truth – every single bit of our beautifully created bodies are important – God didn’t make a single mistake – they all serve a purpose.
+We Have No Unnecessary Body Parts.
+You probably know that there is a commonly held belief that there are ‘bits’ in our bodies we don’t need.
+Like our tonsils and adenoids, spleen, appendix, gallbladder, womb and ovaries after menopause.
+Nothing could be further from the truth.
+We Have No Unnecessary Body Parts.
+Every single bit of our beautifully created bodies are important.
+God didn’t make a single mistake they all serve a purpose hence we have no unnecessary Body Parts.

-TONSILS: As part of the immune system, the tonsils fight infection; they are first line of defence in the throat, and when they are doing their job fighting infections, you get a sore throat.
-While tonsillectomy is a ‘routine’ operation (not without risk either), health experts now know that the long-term risks of this procedure are possibly detrimental to overall immunity and exceed any short-term benefit.
-In a study with 300 children aged 2-8 advised to have their tonsils out, those who avoided surgery had fewer annual doctor visits due to fevers and throat infections.
+They are first line of defence in the throat and when they are doing their job fighting infections you get a sore throat.
+While tonsillectomy is a ‘routine’ operation (not without risk either).
+Health experts now know that the long-term risks of this procedure are possibly detrimental to overall immunity and exceed any short-term benefit.
+In a study with 300 children aged 2-8 advised to have their tonsils out those who avoided surgery had fewer annual doctor visits due to fevers and throat infections.

 The study identified T cells at 5 distinct stages of development in the tonsils.
-These stages, identified using molecular signposts on the cells, were very similar to the stages of T-cell development in the thymus.
-They also showed that all 5 of the cell groups had the capacity to develop into T cells in laboratory tests, and that the first four populations had the capacity to develop into immune cells called natural killer cells.
-The researchers concluded “Overall, our work suggests that the tonsils serve as a T-cell factory, along with the thymus.”
+These stages which were identified using molecular signposts on the cells were very similar to the stages of T-cell development in the thymus.
+They also showed that all 5 of the cell groups had the capacity to develop into T cells in laboratory tests.
+And it also showed that the first four populations had the capacity to develop into immune cells called natural killer cells.
+The researchers concluded “Overall our work suggests that the tonsils serve as a T-cell factory along with the thymus.”

-Fibre attaches to bile in the intestines once it’s done it’s job, and removes the ‘waste’, so fibre is important in maintaining a healthy gallbladder and body.
-By not giving the gallbladder enough healthy saturated fat (yes, you read that correctly), the gallbladder can’t empty itself, gets inflamed, and the risk of formation of gallstones escalates.
+Fibre attaches to bile in the intestines once it’s done its job and removes the ‘waste’ so fibre is important in maintaining a healthy gallbladder and body.
+By not giving the gallbladder enough healthy saturated fat (yes, you read that correctly) the gallbladder can’t empty itself.
+This means it gets inflamed and the risk of formation of gallstones escalates.
 The pancreas also needs healthy gallbladder function.
 Stay away from sugar, seed oils, refined carbohydrates and eat a lower carbohydrate diet with healthy fats for gallbladder health.

 Your gallbladder is NOT a dispensable organ.
 Yes, you can live without it, but why should you face the consequences if you can keep it?
 Not only will you battle with weight gain later, but you may open yourself to various disease states.
 Removal of the gallbladder may be associated with colorectal cancer later in life (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5542607/)

-So keep your ‘bits’ if you can – of course unless you absolutely have to have them removed due to cancer – you won’t regret it.
+So keep your ‘bits’ if you can of course unless you absolutely have to have them removed due to cancer.
+But I know you won’t regret it because we truly have no unnecessary Body Parts.